OUT WEST APPROVED

 Slow and Sear Deluxe for 22” Charcoal Grills ($99.95)

 Your kettle grill is great for burgers, but how about a grill-roasted turkey or some pulled pork?
 If you want to cook low and slow, this is a huge upgrade on just banking the coals on one side of the kettle.
-Pop this in and fill the water reservoir.
 Now, you’ve got two separate cooking areas for direct and indirect heat.
 Meathead swares by this one.

 Weber 7403 Char-Basket Charcoal Briquette Holders ($19.99)